azureossd/azureossd.github.io/_posts/2021-09-21-Deploying React.js application to Azure App Service with Azure DevOps-rule.md

 To commit the changes to the repository, please run the below commands

-git add .
+`git add .`

-git status
+`git status`

-git commit -m “second commit”
+`git commit -m “second commit”`

 ![git commit](/media/2021/09/react_devops_demo37.png)

-git push -u origin –all
+ `git push -u origin –all`

-the last command will push the source code to the repository
+The last command will push the source code to the repository

 ![git push](/media/2021/09/react_devops_demo38.png)

-Upon the push to the repository, we should see the CI/CD triggered
+Upon the push to the repository, we should see the CI/CD has triggered

 ![trigger CI/CD](/media/2021/09/react_devops_demo39.png)